 What is the Average Cost of Living in London per Month?

-Based off my own experience and those of the people I know, as well as data from all corners of the internet, the average living cost in London per month with rent is around £1,500-£2,500 per month.
+Based off my own experience and those of the people I know, as well as data from all corners of the internet, the average living cost in London per month with rent is around £1,600-£2,500 per month.

 This figure includes the price of rent, which is why there’s such a wide range here.

 It’s sad, but the cost of living in London for a couple is always lower than the cost of living in London for a single person living alone.
+That’s because you can split the cost of bills!

-Below, I’ve crunched the numbers on the cost of housing, utility bills, food and activities in London so that you can work out a more precise monthly budget for yourself.
+In this post, I’ve crunched the numbers on the cost of housing, utility bills, food and activities in London so that you can work out a more precise monthly budget for yourself.

 Housing Costs in London